Pyuan57/Computer-Vision-For-Extracting-Construction-Graphs-From-PDFs/README.md

 - **OCR:** Character Error Rate (CER) and Word Error Rate (WER), computed at three stages (no preprocessing / preprocessed / postprocessed) against Label Studio ground-truth annotations.

 ---

-## 6. Notes

-- Exact random seed values and pinned library versions were not recorded during original development; for strict reproducibility, fix and document a seed for dataset splitting, SMOTE sampling, and model initialisation.
-- Full methodological detail for every step above is documented in Chapter 3 (Methodology and Experimental Setup) of the accompanying project report, and referenced throughout the Researcher Manual.